Skip to main content

 How can I tell if my water heater is leaking from the tank?

 Look for water pooling directly under the tank that isn’t coming from the drain valve or pipe fittings.
 Consistent moisture or drips that reappear after being wiped away often indicate a crack in the internal tank, which requires immediate replacement.
+If you’re searching “water heater leaking Las Vegas” late at night, call us right away to prevent water damage.

 Glossary of Terms